Zirconium and e.max press ceramic crowns

 With time certain comestibles (tea, red wine, coffee, fizzy soft drinks), smoking, drugs, injuries and ageing can discolour the teeth.
 Depending on the discolouration and the sensitivity of the teeth, after professional cleaning we either bleach on the spot (for about 45 minutes, using the ZOOM bleaching technique), or the patient receives a splint that will hold the bleaching material that must be worn at home for a few hours every day, for 5 consecutive days.
 During the bleaching period colouring comestibles must be avoided, as well as consuming acidic drinks, which can cause sensitivity of the teeth.
 The Zoom whitening keeps the teeth white for up to 10 years, while in the case of the splint technique the procedure should be repeated every year for optimal result.

 The increasingly popular dental jewels are glued with a special adhesive to the surface of the tooth, without harming it in any way.
 In this way, if the patient would like to change or remove them, they are easily taken off by the dentist.
-The procedure lasts 15 minutes and the dental jewels usually stay on the tooth for about 6 months.
+The procedure lasts 15 minutes and the dental jewels usually stay on the tooth for about 6 months, but in many cases they hold on for many years.